-A global advocacy campaign to improve access to land for shelter
+A 2016-2020 global advocacy campaign which contributed to more than 12 million people gaining improved access to land for shelter

 Land is the foundation for life.

 The global need for adequate shelter is so great that we know we must engage in more than new construction and renovation to help us reach more families.
 That’s why in 2016, Habitat for Humanity launched Solid Ground, a global advocacy campaign to improve access to land for shelter.
 The four-year campaign, which committed to influencing land policies and systems, resulted in more than 12.4 million people with increased access to safe and secure land in over 40 countries around the world.

 The campaign helped improve access to land for shelter through four key areas:

 - Secure tenure: With freedom from fear of eviction, people are more likely to invest in their families, homes and futures.

 Habitat demonstrated a model of successful policy reform one municipality at a time.
 After engaging civil society and local government in each municipality, they formed a diverse commission to review existing policies, develop recommendations, ensure approval, implement, monitor and evaluate.
 More than 200 of Honduras’ 298 municipalities passed housing policies, and Habitat Honduras continues to apply this model throughout the country.

 - Gender equality: Improving the property rights of women has a catalytic effect, elevating the standards of living for entire communities.